nipy/PySurfer/doc/index.rst

 License
 -------

-The PySurfer source code is available under the simplified BSD license
+The PySurfer source code is available under the Revised BSD (3-Clause) license

 Support
 -------